 Departure to the airport

 For flights within Europe, be at the airport 2 hours before departure.
-Outside Europe, you should be at the airport 3 hours before.
+Outside Europe, be at the airport 3 hours before.

 Go to the counter of the airline where you booked your ticket.
 Note that the counters of the different airlines are located in different terminals.
 At the counter, you will have to show your booking confirmation (e-mail or in printed form) and your ID.
 You will then check in your luggage here.
-A brief check will be made to ensure that the luggage does not exceed the permitted weight and that the size of the suitcase is correct.
+A brief check will be made to ensure that the baggage does not exceed the permitted weight and that the size of the suitcase is correct.
 If the suitcase is too heavy or too big, you will have to pay an excess baggage fee.
 You will then receive your boarding pass.
-Translated with www.DeepL.com/Translator (free version)

 At the security check, you must place your hand luggage in a basket and place the basket on a conveyor belt.
 The hand luggage will be scanned.
 Liquids, of any kind, must be placed in a tight and transparent plastic bag.
 The total volume of the bag must not exceed 1 litre.
 Anything in excess of the permitted amount in your hand luggage will be discarded.
 Medication and baby food are not among the things that must be stowed separately.
-You yourself will have to pass through a gate and will then be checked by security staff using a scanning device.
+You yourself must go through a gate and are then checked by security staff with a scanning device.

 Here you will have to show your passport or identity card, depending on your destination.
-Make sure that your documents are valid!
+Pay attention to the validity of your documents!